Operation Sun Road

 A Sacred Gathering

 The Sun Dance belongs to the Lakota people and their leadership.
-We come as invited guests and supporters — not spectators, not tourists.
-Our single standard on the grounds is humility: keep it quiet, keep a small footprint, and let the dancers and the ceremony be the focus.
+We came as invited guests and supporters — not spectators, not tourists.
+Our single standard on the grounds was humility: keep it quiet, keep a small footprint, and let the dancers and the ceremony be the focus.

 The Gathering